-Links: Case Study: Inviva Rises To The Pandemic Challenge Sanofi Genzyme: Medication Reminder Program In partnership with Sanofi Genzyme, a medication reminder and education program was developed in 2010 for adults with lower phosphorus levels as a result of Chronic Kidney Disease.
+Link: Case Study: Inviva Rises To The Pandemic Challenge Sanofi Genzyme: Medication Reminder Program In partnership with Sanofi Genzyme, a medication reminder and education program was developed in 2010 for adults with lower phosphorus levels as a result of Chronic Kidney Disease.
 Recruitment was done via online advertising and enrollment was completed by Sanofi Genzyme online or via a faxed form from the patient.
 In the program, participants received up to one message per day which included content such as recipes that focused on kidney health.
 Outcomes: Outcomes of this intervention are confidential.

-Leo Pharmaceuticals: Pharma Intervention A Pharma-based intervention was completed alongside Leo Pharmaceuticals for participants that were newly diagnosed with Actinic Keratosis in 2013.
-The population was typically over 40 years of age and prescribed Picato as their primary treatment.
+Leo Pharmaceuticals: Data Collection by IVR A data collection intervention was completed for Leo Pharmaceuticals for participants that were newly diagnosed with Actinic Keratosis in 2013.
+The population was typically over 40 years of age and prescribed PICATO® as their primary treatment.
 Recruitment was led by participating HCPs and was integrated with the existing STI/Copay program.
-Physicians would provide patients with a non-activated card with their prescription to participate in the program each with their own unique identifier.
+Physicians would provide patients with a non-activated coupon card with their prescription to participate in the program each with their own unique identifier.
 Patients could then complete enrollment and activate their card by inbound IVR or a web portal.
 In this medication reminder program, messages were scheduled on a predetermined sequence based on rigid dosing and outcomes requirements.
 Messages included reminders, educational content, and surveys in both English and French via SMS or IVR.
 Outcomes: Results of this project were high patient satisfaction with the intervention and a self-reported increase in ease of use of the product.
 Arizona State University: TEXT2COPE In a 2013 collaboration with Arizona University, a pilot study titled TEXT2COPE was developed to establish the feasibility, acceptability, and preliminary effects of a mobile technology cognitive behavioural intervention.
 A study of healthy lifestyle behaviours of parents of overweight and obese preschoolers was delivered in a primary care setting.
 Recruitment was done by the clinical trial leader and enrollment was completed by the clinician through a web portal designed by MEMOTEXT.
 This reminder program delivered up to one message a day to participants containing supportive messages.
-The content was curated by Arizona University and was offered via SMS (Militello, Melnyk, Hekler, Small & Jacobson, 2016).
+The content was curated by Arizona University and was offered via SMS (Mititello, Melnyk, Hekler, Small, & Jacobson, 2016).
 Outcomes: Self-reported findings indicate that the program is feasible and acceptable in the population.
-The intervention also showed significant improvements in parental knowledge about nutrition (P=.001), physical activity (P=.012) and in their behaviours towards engaging in healthy lifestyle choices for their children (P=.040) (Militello, Melnyk, Hekler, Small & Jacobson, 2016).
-24
+The intervention also showed significant improvements in parental knowledge about nutrition (P=.001), physical activity (P=.012) and in their behaviours towards engaging in healthy lifestyle choices for their children (P=.040) (Mititello, Melnyk, Hekler, Small, & Jacobson, 2016).
+Link: Automated Behavioral Text Messaging and Face-to-Face Intervention for Parents of Overweight or Obese Preschool Children: Results From a Pilot Study Link: Healthy lifestyles for families using an interactive voice ecosystem Lisa K. Militello, PhD, MPH, RN, CPNP MEMOTEXT Outcomes Virtual Engagement Symposium March 2022 Biogen Idec Canada: AVOTALK In partnership with Biogen Idec Canada, a free telephone reminder and education services called AVOTALK was created in 2008 for patients with Multiple Sclerosis who take the once-a-week prescription AVONEX.
+Eligible participants were typically between 18 and 30 years old.
+Patient recruitment was done via case manager through their call centre and those who opted in received reminders and educational information about self-injections of Avonex.
+Additionally, support was offered via a live nurse should the patient have any questions or concerns.
+Each patient was able to personalize the timing of delivery of a medication reminder sent via IVR or SMS and all message content was created in English and French by Biogen.
+Outcomes: Outcomes of the intervention show an adherence rate of 100% (n=40) and a retention rate of 96.5%.